Video Search Architecture Overview#

 • Benefits: Intel guarantees that the sample application’s default microservices configuration is optimal for the chosen models and the target deployment hardware.
 Standard OpenAI APIs ensure easy portability of different inference microservices.

-• What it is: Video ingestion microservice can ingest contents from videos, create the necessary context, and retrieve the right context based on user query.
+• What it is: This microservice can ingest contents from videos, create the necessary context, and retrieve the right context based on user query.

 • How it is used: Video ingestion microservice provides a REST API endpoint that can be used to manage the contents.
 The Video Search backend uses this API to access its capabilities.

-• Benefits: The core part of the video ingestion microservice is the vector handling capability that is optimized for the target deployment hardware.
+• Benefits: The core part of the video ingestion functionality is the vector handling capability that is optimized for the target deployment hardware.
 You can select the vector database based on performance considerations.
-Reference video ingestion is provided in the implementation.
+The implementation can be treated as a reference implementation.

 3. Video Search backend microservice: